randyviryawan24/SQL_Project_Capstone_UC_Davis/README.md

 # Proposal Preparation
 ## 1. Dataset Descripition
-Welcome to my **SQL Portfolio Project**, where I analyze **Olympic Games results from 1896 to 2016**.
-This project serves as a deep dive into historical trends and insights from the Games, with the goal of **providing valuable data-driven strategies for countries to better plan for future Olympic events**.
-Through this exploration, I aim to **uncover patterns and trends** that could help inform decision-making and strategic planning for nations looking to improve their performance in upcoming competitions.
+I decided to pick **Olympic Games results from 1896 to 2016** as my dataset since I have a profound interest in sports and would like to explore one of the biggest sporting events across the world.

 ## 2. Importing and Cleaning the Data
 ### Creating Tables